 The Bush Administration warned in September 2006 that "failure to act decisively now" against narcotics and related corruption and security challenges "could undermine security, compromise democratic legitimacy, and imperil international support for vital assistance" in Afghanistan.
-Afghan president Hamid Karzai has identified the opium economy as "the single greatest threat challenge to the long term security, development, and effective governance of Afghanistan."
+Afghan president Hamid Karzai has identified the opium economy as "the single greatest challenge to the long-term security, development, and effective governance of Afghanistan."
 Afghan, U.S., and coalition efforts to provide viable economic alternatives to poppy cultivation and to disrupt corruption and narco-terrorist linkages succeeded in reducing or eliminating opium poppy cultivation in some areas of the country during the 2004-2005 season.
 However, escalating violence in Afghanistan's southern provinces, particularly in Helmand, and widespread corruption fueled a surge in cultivation over the last year, pushing opium output to an all-time high of 6100 metric tons.
-In response, Members of Congress and Administration officials are considering options for bolstering and renewing U.S. counternarcotics efforts.
+In response, Members may be asked to consider options for strengthening counternarcotics efforts during the first session of the 110th Congress.